Chesterfield House, Westminster: Staircase

-Creation of Stanhope St
+Creation of Stanhope Street

 Chesterfield formed Stanhope Street on adjoining land purchased from the Dean and Chapter of Westminster.

 Description in 1869

 The following description is reproduced in Edward Walford's Old & New London:

 George Capel-Coningsby, 5th Earl of Essex (d.1839) remembered seeing the earl sitting on a rustic seat in front of his mansion, basking in the sun.